Skip to main content

 Step 2: Configure the Pipeline Definition

-• Pipeline Definition: Pipeline script from SCM
+• Set Definition to Pipeline script from SCM

 Step 3: Add the Jenkinsfile